nullsection/DLL-Spoofer/README.md

 # DLL-Spoofer
 This python script scans a provided DLL's exports and creates a basic duplicate CPP DLL template.

-All exported functions are re-used and pop a simple message window.
-Additionally on DLL attach we execute the first exported function.
-This is useful for simple providing POC for DLL hijacking since we're not duping function arguements.
+Two options, either export all the functions and pop MessageBoxA for DLL Hijacking POC or DLL proxy for persistence.

-This can easily be used to execute shellcode generated via msfvenom.
-Just replace the first function in the output template.
+Just add your own function in dllmain or select a proxied function to intercept.

 # Usage